When it comes to reducing the air flow in your aquarium, the most popular solution is to use an idle air control valve.

 Let’s say that your airstone is producing too many bubbles; you could use a flow control valve to reduce the amount of air flowing through the tubing.
 Less air reaching your airstone means fewer bubbles.

-Alternatively, your air-powered sponge filter may be creating a water current that is too strong for your fish – reducing the air flow via the control will slow down the rate at which water is drawn through the filter.
+Alternatively, your air-powered sponge filter may be creating a water current that is too strong for your fish – reducing the air flow via the accurate control will slow down the rate at which water is drawn through the filter.

 Same goes for any other air-powered equipment you use in your aquarium.